Donna Faye Burchfield, School Dean

 All TMD courses happen in a studio and are structured in a workshop setting where assignments are made and time is spent making, viewing and discussing work.
 Ideas and concepts that shape forms of expression are referenced and illuminated through classroom viewings, listenings, and readings as well as attendance at live performances.

 Within the TMD courses, students will research and discuss how works of art get made, how motivations are discovered, explore intentions and directions, and make work of their own.
 Students will compose, improvise, discuss, write artist statements, and keep artist journals in an environment that encourages experimentation and risk taking.
 Material is developed both within and outside the assigned class time.

 The central questions of these courses are: How might we approach art-making from multiple perspectives?
 What is aesthetic intent, and how does aesthetic movement imagery get made?
 How do we research a creative work?
 How does the research open up ways of thinking about, discussing, and making visible the creative processes that render choreography?

 Body Pathways is a year-long core course in the Foundation Series designed to introduce students to the following: conditioning & assessment; awareness for alignment, placement and strength; experiential anatomy; and varying somatic practices for sustaining the body in dance.
-Extended Studio Practice is taken in the second year and further provides ongoing and consistent body assessment tools that will keep students dancing in a healthier, stronger way throughout their careers in dance.
+Extended study in Body Pathways is taken in the second and third years and further provides ongoing and consistent body assessment tools that will keep students dancing in a healthier, stronger way throughout their careers in dance.